I am the proud owner of two beautiful Dachshunds who have both grown up to be very social and well-behaved.

 - Dogs are loyal.
 They wouldn’t ever betray you.
 They'll follow you everywhere, protect you, and don’t ask for much in return.

 - Dogs will help you get exercise at least twice a day.
 Through regular exercise, you can lose weight, lower your cholesterol, and decrease your risk of diabetes.

 - A dog is not only a pet but a best friend at the same time.
 Research shows that dog owners fared better when it came to depression, loneliness, disease, self-esteem, meaningful existence, stress, and activity.

-- Dogs are great family members and have the above-mentioned positive effects on the whole family.
+- Dogs are great family members.
+They have the above-mentioned positive effects on the whole family.

-- Your dog might not be dangerous, but by simply barking he can keep away a burglar who might think of entering your house.
+- Dogs can protect you.
+Your dog might not be dangerous, but by simply barking, he can keep away a burglar who might think of entering your house.

-- Be aware that whenever you go on a trip, even if it is only for a couple days, you will need someone to watch your dog.
-Wether a close relative, a friend, or a dog kennel, it needs to be someone who has at least some knowledge about dogs and how to take care of them.
+- You will need a dog babysitter when you're gone.
+Be aware that whenever you go on a trip, even if it is only for a couple of days, you will need someone to watch your dog.
+Whether a close relative, a friend, or a dog kennel, it needs to be someone who has at least some knowledge about dogs and how to take care of them.